The Promise in The Lord’s Prayer

 I see it uniting the opposites within us.
 As its first two words, Our Father, imply, the prayer is dedicated to unity.
 Here is its promise: Let your eye (consciousness) be single, and your whole body shall be filled with light.
 The prayer’s words are understood by our thinking minds.
 But its rhythmic movements and sacred embedded designs are felt within our hearts.
 Jesus’ prayer literally unites the two opposing hemispheres of the brain into a single eye, or consciousness.
 Thus, the Lord’s Prayer illuminates the spiritual truth of unity within the physical illusion of separation perceived by our senses.

 God and man, East and West, male and female are the integral parts of the sacred whole.
 All united within us as we pray.
 This is what I believe Jesus intended, and I wrote “Live the Promise” to share this magical way of experiencing the Lord’s Prayer as a clear instruction on how to Live the Promise of each of our unique lives.
-Ultimately we see this prayer as a pure instruction on how to See Yourself Loving.
+Ultimately we see this prayer as a pure instruction on how to See Yourself Loving enabling our lives to be truly fulfilling in every way.